elastic/beats/CONTRIBUTING.md

 * [virtualenv](https://virtualenv.pypa.io/en/latest/) for Python

 Virtualenv can be installed with the command `easy_install virtualenv` or `pip install virtualenv`.
-More details can be [here](https://virtualenv.pypa.io/en/latest/installation.html).
+More details can be found [here](https://virtualenv.pypa.io/en/latest/installation.html).

 ## Testing